ANGLER’S MAIL columnist Michael Salisbury and a pal have helped save a woman from drowning in his favourite park lake.

 Harry Mills, a keen carper, saved his best mate Lyle Moore from drowning in a French river after losing his Deeper…

-River Monsters host Jeremy Wade was filming for the next season of the hit ITV show when he was involved in…
+Jeremy was filming for the next season of the hit ITV show River Monsters when he was involved in the dramatic…